abe4x4/gen-ai-course/step4-sql/README.md

 3. Run `exercises.py` and try modifying queries for practice
 4. Commit progress regularly:

+### utils.py is optional.
+Use plot_training() to visualize loss or accuracy of your neural network models for easier debugging.

 ```bash
 git add .
 git commit -m "Completed Step 4: SQL basics and Python integration"